-The threat of violence whether it emanates from a disgruntled employee or the threat of terrorism require both a concerted and an individual response.
+The threat of violence whether it emanates from a disgruntled employee, or the threat of terrorism require both a concerted and an individual response.
+In this edition, I attempt to draw a correlation between the Disgruntled Employee Homicidal Threat and the Terrorist.
 Terrorism in any form is terrorism.
 Having been exposed to the daily taunts, acts of intimidation, verbal threats of bodily harm are as debilitating psychologically as the blunt strike or the piercing bullet.

 Following a recent article written by Louis Rovner, Ph.
 D, entitled “Protecting Your Company from Terrorism Within”, I interviewed him regarding the article.
-Dr. Rovner is a psychologist in LA who consults to businesses, government agencies and law enforcement agencies, one of a handful of polygraph – psychologist nationwide.
-He believes that the potential for disaster is at every employer’s doorstep and I agree with the assessment.
-He said, “Thousands of Terrorist call the United States home…hundreds of terrorist sleeper cells scattered throughout the U.S. awaiting orders and instructions need to assimilate in order to survive”.
+Dr. Rovner is a psychologist in LA who consults to businesses, government agencies and law enforcement agencies, one of a handful of polygraphs – psychologist nationwide.
+He believes that the potential for disaster is at every employer’s doorstep, and I agree with the assessment.
+He said, “Thousands of Terrorists call the United States home…hundreds of terrorist sleeper cells scattered throughout the U.S. awaiting orders and instructions need to assimilate in order to survive”.
 What do they do?

 Are You Really Safe…?

-Protecting Your Company From Terrorism From Within…
+Protecting Your Company from Terrorism from Within…

-In the article by Dr. Rovner, he writes that the Employee-Terrorist is “calculated” and will wait for the opportunity to strike, while using the employer to survive beyond the stipends provided by their terrorist group, the unwitting employer is the potential target depending on the type of business or government agency.
-But even if the companies are not specifically targeted says, Dr. Rovner, they are indirectly and unknowingly supporting Terrorist by providing a source of income.
-Like the Terrorist who awaits the call to action, the disgruntled employee is “event driven” by the circumstances.
-Both the “Terrorist” and the “Disgruntled Employee” share some other common opportunities as “employees”; they have access to the company and are familiar with the company secrets.
+In the article by Dr. Rovner, he writes that the Employee-Terrorist is “calculated” and will wait for the opportunity to strike, while using the employer to survive beyond the stipends provided by their terrorist group, the unwitting employer is the potential target depending on the type of business or government agency or the disgruntled employee’s perception of who the real culprit might be.
+But even if the companies are not specifically targeted says, Dr. Rovner, they are indirectly and unknowingly supporting the Employee Terrorist by providing a source of income that sustains them until ready to act out.

 The Potential Threat…

 Driving home a clear and evident example of the potential terrorist’s ability to penetrate even a secure environment, I am reminded of the British Daily Mirror Reporter, Ryan Parry who compromised the Buckingham Palace’s hiring and recruitment procedures by providing false credentials and gaining precarious access to the President of the United and his wife while staying at the palace.
 Even though the palace had an elaborate security system and employed the most stringent security measures to guarantee the safety of President Bush, Parry successfully breeched security by falsifying his references.

 What To Look For…?

-Dr. Rovner says that companies, agencies and organizations can take preventive measures.
+Dr. Rovner says that companies, agencies, and organizations can take preventive measures.
 He suggests that the Human Resource Department be a bit more aggressive during the hiring phases by instilling the essential skills of the investigator.
 Verification of all data at the hiring process is critical.
 He said, “One of the scariest things about the Terrorist is that they look just like you and me”.
-While psychologist have not developed a foolproof terrorist profile, he suggests that most Terrorists posses a number of the same traits.
+While psychologist have not developed a foolproof terrorist profile, he suggests that most Terrorists possess a few the same traits your employees possess.
 Tactfully worded questions during the interview process will alert the interviewer.
-Dr. Rovner further suggest that since the Terrorist possess common traits the use of properly designed questions will tell whether the applicant has most or all of the traits.
+Dr. Rovner further suggest that since the Terrorist possess common traits the use of properly designed questions will tell whether the applicant has most or all the traits.

 Dissatisfied with their lives

 Have low self-esteem

 Are true believers

 Lack pity or remorse

-Have grievances against our country and our alliesAre tremendously loyal to their terrorist group.
+Have grievances against our country and our allies.
+Are tremendously loyal to their terrorist group.